sriram-senthilkr/tp/docs/DeveloperGuide.md

 - PENUS requires a **stable internet connection** as NUSMods API is used.
 - PENUS should be able to hold up to 1000 modules without a noticeable sluggishness in performance for typical usage.
 - A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+- Module data is limited to what is available on NUSMods, i.e. PENUS has module data for all modules offered by NUS in AY22/23 Semester 1 and 2.
+It is recommended to input updated modules offered in AY22/23 onwards.

 ## Appendix D: Glossary